scholzol/ESP32_Liliygo_SCD40_adv/README.md

 # ESP32_Lilygo_SCD40

 This is a repo for a ESP32 Liligo test project structure for VSCode and PlatformIO.
 I tested the usage of the build in TFT display and an ambient sensor SCD40 (temperature, humidity, CO2).
+This should be the advanced version with ESP32 sleep function, may be some logging and e-mail notification in case of errors.

 ## Installation